Exponential volumes of moduli spaces of hyperbolic surfaces: McShane-type identities for ideal hyperbolic surfaces revisited

 Therefore, given a cusp $p$ of a crown, or a puncture $p$, the area of the union $\mathcal{G}_p$ of all bi-infinite geodesics without self-intersection emitting from $p$ is equal to zero.
 For the horoarc/horocycle $h_p$ around $p$, the intersection $h_p\cap \mathcal{G}_p$ has Lebesgue measure zero. \end{theorem}

 Thus generically, a geodesic emitting from $p$ will be one of the three types (1)-(3).

 Let us denote the length of the horoarc $h_p$ by $H_p$.
-It is straightforward to see that the length $H_p$ is the same as the value of the local potential $W_p$ at $p$: \be \la{EF1} H_p = W_p. \ee
+It is straightforward to see that the length $H_p$ is the same as the value of the local potential $W_p$ at $p$: \be \la{EF1} H_p = W_p. \ee Let us split the horoarc $h_p$ into intervals reflecting the changes of the type of geodesic emitting from $p$.